CheckResearch/confussDisselkoenKPT17_Experiment_01/code/originalcode/README.md

 # Original Code

-Please put code originating from the publication in this directory.

-Additionally generated code belongs into the parent directory.
+The Folder `Mastik-0.02-AyeAyeCapn` contains the original source code of the Side-Channel Toolkit 'Mastik'.
+The code along with its documentation can be obtained on the [Mastik Homepage](https://cs.adelaide.edu.au/~yval/Mastik/).